Religion (RELS)

 Typically offered: January Term

-RELS 306 RELIGION AND NATURE (ALSO LISTED AS ENVS 309) (4 credits)
+RELS 306 RELIGION AND NATURE (4 credits)

 Examination of how people have conceived the relationship between humanity and the natural world, and how people have found religion in nature.
 Topics include historical, ethical, and philosophical questions, as well as contemporary environmental and ecological concerns.
 Selections may be drawn from Asian religions (Buddhist, Hindu, Daoist, Shinto, etc.), Abrahamic religions (Christianity, Judaism, Islam), indigenous (native American, African) traditions, or other traditional or non-traditional selections.
 Opportunities for experiential learning and for students to articulate and evaluate their own perspectives.
+(Listed as ENVS 309 and RELS 306)

 (GLOBAL PLURALISM, ULTIMATE QUESTIONS)